-Reinvestment Partners' Produce Prescription Program seeks to address food insecurity as a social driver of health and the corollary negative health outcomes affiliated with food insecurity.
+Reinvestment Partners' Produce Prescription Program addresses the negative health outcomes of food insecurity.
 The program is designed to address food insecurity quickly at scale by using web-based enrollment and direct electronic payment for produce purchases through retail grocery outlets statewide.

 A meta-analysis of research conducted on produce prescription programs can be found in an article published in the American Society for Nutrition paper titled "Healthy Food Prescription Programs and their Impact on Dietary Behavior and Cardiometabolic Risk Factors: A Systemic Review and Meta Analysis" published in 2021 by Oxford University Press.
-The article concludes that while the studies through early 2020 show improvements in diet and some health indicators, the results must be taken in light of "considerable heterogeneity, methodological limitations of the included studies, and moderate to very low certainty of evidence.
+The article concludes that while the studies through early 2020 show improvements in diet and some health indicators, an analysis of the studies must consider the "methodological limitations of the included studies, and moderate to very low certainty of evidence.
 Our results support the need for well-designed, large, randomized controlled trials in various settings to further establish the efficacy of healthy food prescription programs on diet quality and cardiometabolic health."

-In April of 2021, Duke University researchers Julian Xie and Ashley Price published a paper in Public Health Nutrition titled "The Impact of a Produce Prescription Programme on Health Food Purchasing and Diabetes-related Health Outcomes" in which they evaluate Reinvestment Partners'
+In April of 2021, Duke University researchers Julian Xie and Ashley Price published a paper in Public Health Nutrition titled "The Impact of a Produce Prescription Programme on Health Food Purchasing and Diabetes-related Health Outcomes" in which they evaluate Reinvestment Partners' Produce Prescription Program.

-produce prescription program.
 The paper reports positive findings on participants' purchase patterns of produce and a negative association with hospital visits.

-In August of 2021, JAMA Open Network published "Association of a Fruit and Vegetable Subsidy Program with Food Purchases by Individuals with Low Income in the US" by Seth Berkowitz of the UNC CH SHEP Center.
+In August of 2021, JAMA Open Network published "Association of a Fruit and Vegetable Subsidy Program with Food Purchases by Individuals with Low Income in the US" by Seth Berkowitz of the UNC-CH SHEP Center.
 It evaluated Reinvestment Partners' produce prescription program and concluded that it increased participants' purchase of produce by 98% and reduced the purchase of unhealthy food by 4.25%.

-Reinvestment Partners' produce prescription program is currently being evaluated by Blue Cross Blue Shield of North Carolina under two studies.
-One is an analysis of those participating in the program who are low income and have hypertension.
+Blue Cross Blue Shield of North Carolina is conducting two studies on the program.
+One study is an analysis of those participating in the program who are low-income and have hypertension.
 The other is a randomized controlled trial in partnership with UNC Chapel Hill researchers and health care providers for its impact on hypertension.

-Reinvestment Partners is seeking additional evaluations of health outcomes of this intervention through its partnership with healthcare payers and providers.
+Reinvestment Partners is seeking additional evaluations of the health outcomes of this intervention through its partnership with healthcare payers and providers.
 The program has secured almost \$1,000,000 for additional research efforts.